Mål og innhald

 Upon completion of this course, the student will have achieved the following learning outcomes defined in terms of knowledge, skills and general competence:

-- has knowledge about central theories of technology, technological change and the media
+- has knowledge about central theories of media and communication studies pertaining to the relationship between technology, culture and society.

-- can reflect upon the origin and development of modern media and how new technology creates new forms of communication and interaction.
+- can reflect upon central theories and perspectives on the development of modern media and how new technology creates new forms of communication and interaction.

 - can analyze the relevance of media technology for the development of modern forms of culture and society.

-- can employ central theoretical perspectives to explain and understand the development of media technologies and their societal role, and present such work in written form
+- can employ central theoretical perspectives to explain and understand the development of media technologies and their cultural and societal role, and present such work in written form

 - INFOMEVI201 (15 sp)